 It was an eventful weekend and not possible without the help of Tahera and her team who organised all the meals, outdoor dinner and packed lunches for copious amounts of students on various days.
 I also need to thank Afzal and his team for assisting us with the coordination of the events and of course, our amazing staff.

 I would like to end this bulletin discussing health and safety in our residential dorms.
 We are fortunate to have both Nurse Jackie, Dr Marieke and Ms Cassandra assisting us every day.
 Their help does not go unnoticed and we are extremely fortunate to have such professionals working with us 24/7 to ensure the students’ health and well-being is at the very forefront of our minds.

 Simon Johnston – Head of Residential Life

-Jeane Aman – MYP Coordinator
+Jeanne Aman – MYP Coordinator

 From the Counselor

-Take care and enjoy this the new year,
+Take care and thrive,

 UWCEA School Counseling Team

 Next week are our inter-house galas, the MYP on Tuesday 2nd March and the PYP on Wednesday 3rd of March.
 As always, any assistance from the community would be greatly appreciated at these events so please email me if you are available to help out and willing to wear a mask for that time (email@example.com).

 Tennis with Coach Charles continues with him offering private and/or group lessons Wednesdays at 3:30pm to 4:30pm and Saturdays from 9.30am to 11.30am.
 Please contact Coach Charles at the courts at the above-mentioned times or call/message on 0710606766.